EGI-Federation/egi-notebooks-monitoring/ui/README.md

-# Web front-end to monitor
+# Web frontend to monitor

 This is a simple flask application that takes a json file with the status and shows it when requested